Posts by Jeff Poor — Page 11

 In a party-line vote last week, the Alabama state school board voted to prohibit the teaching of so-called Critical Race Theory in public schools.
 State Sen. Sam Givhan (R-Huntsville) says to expect more action from the Alabama Legislature to shore up that ban and put it into statute.
 During an appearance on Huntsville radio Newstalk […]

-The last two education trust fund budgets passed by the state legislature set records for public education spending in Alabama.
-While some metrics show Alabama lagging behind other states on education, State Rep. Danny Garrett (R-Trussville), who was recently named the chairman of the House Ways and Means Education Budget Committee, expects those public investments […]
+While some metrics show Alabama lagging behind other states on education, State Rep. Danny Garrett (R-Trussville), who was recently named the chairman of the House Ways and Means Education Budget Committee, expects those public investments in education to pay dividends soon.

-For better or worse, politics has made its way into how policymakers respond to the COVID-19 pandemic nationally.
 According to Katie Britt, a candidate for U.S. Senate in Alabama, those politics are for the worse given the double standards and fear applied to those discussions.
-During an appearance on Mobile talk radio’s FM Talk 106.5, […]

-Earlier this week, Attorney General Steve Marshall announced he was partnering with Louisiana Attorney General Jeff Landry to address censorship on social media platforms.
-During an appearance on Mobile radio FM Talk 106.5’s “Midday Mobile,” Marshall explained why he saw the Alabama Attorney General’s office as having justification for an effort that involved questioning actions […]
+Earlier this week, Attorney General Steve Marshall announced he was partnering with Louisiana Attorney General Jeff Landry intended to address censorship on social media platforms.

 With the school year in Alabama now underway, some are concerned as to how the Delta variant could impact the coming school-going population that is not eligible for the COVID-19 vaccines offered to the public.
 During an appearance on APTV’s “Capitol Journal” on Friday, Dr. Don Williamson, the head of the Alabama Hospital Association, noted […]